iov-one/docs/docs/iov-name-service/clients/03-transaction.md

 ---
 id: weave-transaction-spec
-title: Weave Transactions
+title: Build a transaction
-sidebar_label: Weave Transactions
+sidebar_label: Build a transaction
 ---

-_Weave/BNS_ uses protobuf for handling communications.
+IOV Name Service uses protobuf for handling communications.

 A good starting point would be to check out the _proto_ files and become familiar with what they are and how they look.